 - Embracing transparency

 - Delivering a delightful customer experience

 Is an effective omnichannel strategy really worth the investment required to lay this foundation?

 Yes.
-As you can read in our research into digital transformation and B2B e-commerce, 64% of respondents indicated that increased sales was the main impact of their omnichannel strategy.
+According to research done on digital transformation and B2B e-commerce, 64% of respondents indicated that increased sales were the main impact of their omnichannel strategy.
 And this is just scratching the surface of what omnichannel can do for B2B companies.

 So why isn’t omnichannel a given for B2B?